rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/concepts.rst

 Event
 ~~~~~

-The API keeps a historic record of all the events that get created when using
-a resource that modifies an existing load balancer.
-These events are stored
-in a database system.
-Each event includes a unique event ID, event type, status
-of the request, and a time when the event was created.

-You can use the Events API resource to retrieve event information from the database.

-Please note, these events are triggered by the owner of the load balancer.
-If you
-wish to view a change done by a network security engineer, please view this in
-the changelog API?

-The Event resource returns information that is stored in a database system.
+Events are used to track asynchronous backend processing status.
+These events
-These events are triggered when a user does an action on the load balancer device,
+are generated when a user performs an action on the load balancer device that
-an asynchronous action takes place which generates an event ID.
-This event ID is
-returned as part of the response object.
-It also includes an event type, status
+updates the device.
+An event ID is returned as part of the response object,
-of the request, and a timestamp when the event was created.
+which also includes an event type, status of the request, and a timestamp when
+the event was created.

 .. _monitor-concept: